Ramu (1966 film)

-Ramu is a 1966 Indian Tamil-language drama film directed by A. C. Tirulokchandar and written by Javar N. Seetharaman.
+Ramu is a 1966 Indian Tamil-language drama film directed by A. C. Thirulokachandar and written by Javar N. Seetharaman.
 The film stars Gemini Ganesh and K. R. Vijaya, with Ashokan, Nagesh, V. K. Ramasamy, O. A. K. Thevar and Master Rajkumar—as the title character—in supporting roles.
 A remake of the Hindi film Door Gagan Ki Chhaon Mein (1964), it revolves around a boy who loses his speech after witnessing his mother's death, and his father attempts to restore his son's speech.

 Ramu was produced by Uma Productions, a subsidiary of AVM Productions, and predominantly shot in the village of Kaduvetti, Tamil Nadu.
-It was released on 10 June 1966 and became a commercial success, winning the National Film Award for Best Feature Film in Tamil and received positive reviews.
+It was released on 10 June 1966 and became a commercial success, winning the National Film Award for Best Tamil Feature Film.
 The film was remade in Telugu with the same title in 1968 by the same studio and director, with Rajkumar reprising his role.

 Plot

-Raja, a soldier in the Indian Army, lives in a village with his wife Seetha and son Ramu.
-He receives a telegram ordering him to report for duty and has to leave.
-During the war, Raja sees his superior wounded before dying in Raja's arms after mentioning his unmarried daughter.
-In Raja's absence, dacoits invade Raja's village and torch several houses, including Raja's.
-Ramu, who witnesses his mother's death in the fire, loses his speech due to trauma.
-After reuniting with Ramu, Raja learns of his wife's death and son's loss of speech.
-They leave the village to seek treatment for Ramu; they pass through a village where a woman named Seethalakshmi, or Lakshmi, whose father has recently died, lives alone.
-Ganganna, her maternal uncle, has two sons; Rangan, who is as unscrupulous as his father, and Muthu, who is sympathetic.

-Ganganna, avaricious for Lakshmi's wealth, orders her to marry Rangan; she refuses and Ganganna harasses and unsuccessfully persuades her.
-When Ramu accidentally drops firewood, Rangan slaps Ramu.
-Raja beats Rangan, but he is knocked unconscious; Lakshmi then nurses him back to health.
-Ganganna prevents workers from tilling Lakshmi's land so Raja helps her by hiring a tractor and completing the work.
-Raja helps Lakshmi manage her farm and she gradually becomes attracted to him.
-Lakshmi becomes close to Ramu, who reciprocates.
-Raja, however, refuses to return Lakshmi's feelings as he still grieves for his wife.
-Raja saves Lakshmi from an attempted molestation by Rangan and discovers she is his deceased superior's daughter.